codybrookes/Auto-Pinterest-Posts/README.md

 ## Objective

-In this project, I learned the fundamentals of using python, API's, and JSON to create an autoated process of creating and scheduling pinterest posts for any business or personal use.
+In this project, I learned the fundamentals of using python, API's, and JSON to create an automated process of creating and scheduling pinterest posts for any business or personal use.

 ### Skills Learned